sara6885/apple-mouse-not-working/README.md

 * Check the sensor area
 * Blow air or gently clean it

-Even small dust particles can block tracking and stop the mouse from working. ([Сообщество поддержки Apple][1])
+Even small dust particles can block tracking and stop the mouse from working.

 ---